1. Extra investing fees

 The big purchases are easy to keep track of: the new rug, the piano lessons for the kids, the hammock for the backyard.
 But no one wants to scribble down every packet of gum they buy.

 So they don’t.
-And every tiny tap of the debit card goes without record.
+And every tiny tap of the debit card can go without record.
 The same goes for that streaming subscription you never use and that free trial that suddenly became not-so-free.

 No one actually likes their mortgage, so don’t act like you’re attached to it.
 If you can switch to a better loan, do it.

-Mortgage rates remain at historic lows, though they’re starting to climb back up.
 Don’t miss out on an opportunity to refinance and potentially slash your monthly payments by hundreds of dollars.
-You can use a free online comparison service to track down the best offers from dozens of lenders.
+For instance, take five minutes to complete a mortgage account review with Homewise and you could find a much cheaper rate.
+To simplify this process, use the company's free online comparison services to track down the best offers from dozens of lenders.

 So long as you’ve got good credit and minimal debt, you should qualify for the lowest rates available.
 Just be sure to check your credit score before you get started.